Skip to content

 Event staff and key volunteers

-Welcome to the 2025 Bank of America Chicago 13.1 Event Staff & Key Volunteer webpage!
-Below you will find information on the following, which will help you prepare for race week as well as gain a better understanding of event staff & key volunteer expectations.
+Welcome to the 2026 Bank of America Shamrock Shuffle event staff and key volunteer webpage!
+Below you will find information on the following, which will help you prepare for race week as well as gain a better understanding of event staff and key volunteer expectations.

 • Transportation options